A plug for web standards

-How do you find a good web developer?
+How do you find a good web designer?

 If it looks good, that’s all that counts, right?